richiejp logo

 1. Look at the code or a code trace

 Open up the source code and look for slow things (see below) especially anything that happens in a loop.
+Stepping through the code using debugging tools or a profiler can help, but it is also good to read the code and think.

 1. Rewrite the code to do less work